awsdocs/aws-config-developer-guide/doc_source/authorize-aggregator-account-console.md

 AWS Config allows you to authorize aggregator accounts to collect AWS Config configuration and compliance data\.

-This flow is not required if you are aggregating source accounts that are part of AWS Organizations\.

 On the **Authorizations** page, you can do the following:
 + Add Authorization to allow an aggregator account and region to collect AWS Config configuration and compliance data\.
 + Authorize a pending request from an aggregator account to collect AWS Config configuration and compliance data\.